DKmica/TreeProAIv2/replit.md

 ### Backend Architecture

 The backend is built with Node.js and Express.js, providing a RESTful API on port 3001 with CORS enabled.
-Authentication is token-based using `express-session` with a PostgreSQL store and a comprehensive RBAC system for granular access control and audit logging.
+Authentication uses Replit Auth (OpenID Connect) with `express-session` backed by PostgreSQL (`connect-pg-simple`) and `passport.js` for OAuth handling.
+Users can sign in via Google, GitHub, X, Apple, or email/password.
+A comprehensive RBAC system provides granular access control and audit logging.
 The API has a modular route structure with centralized error handling and UUID-based resource identifiers.
 Business logic is isolated using a service layer pattern, which includes a job state machine, a template system, and an automation engine.
 Key services encompass RAG, vector store, job lifecycle management, and payment integration.
 The backend also supports equipment usage and maintenance tracking, and a time tracking system with GPS capture and an approval workflow.

 ### Database Design